 Anto Morra is like no other artist.
-A deep knowledge and love of the folk song tradition coupled with a London Irish punk rock rebellious streak (aquired through his roots and upbringing) gives him a unique perspective on making music and writing songs.
-Between his first singing performance in 1988 and his first album in 2013 he learned to play guitar and bodhran while fliting between one job and another and one band and another until eventually gained access to art school where he got a BA (Hons) in Graphic Design / illustration before returning to his first passion of music.
+A deep knowledge and love of the folk song tradition coupled with a London Irish punk rock rebellious streak (aquired through his roots and upbringing) gives him a unique perspective on making art and music.
+Between his first singing performance in 1988 and his first album in 2013 he taught himself to play guitar and bodhran while fliting between one job and another and one band and another until he eventually gained access to art school where he got a BA (Hons) in Graphic Design / illustration before returning to his first passion of music.

-Venues played include such varied locations as Norwich Cathedral to Glastonbury festival, The Guinness Museum Dublin to An Old Clipper Ship On the Norfolk Coast as well as London’s legendary Hope & Anchor, Dublin Castle, Water Rats & Cecil Sharpe House.
+Venues played include such varied locations as Norwich Cathedral to Glastonbury festival, Cropredy Festival, The Guinness Museum Dublin to An Old Clipper Ship On the Norfolk Coast as well as London’s legendary Hope & Anchor, Dublin Castle, Water Rats, Cecil Sharp House.

 London born and bred his formative years were gripped by punk rock and seeing Sid and Nancy, Joe Strummer and Mick Jones in the streets where he lived had a profound effect on his teenage outlook but London Irishman John Lydon was and still is a real inspiration.
 Though purely a music fan it was always singers that grabbed his attention and those that sung with his accent appealed most Tommy Steele, David Bowie, Ian Dury, Paul Weller and Suggs have all been important in the journey to find his own voice.